MicrochipTech/RNBD451_PIC24_BLE_TEMPERATURE_SENSOR/README.md

 ### Getting started with RNBD451 Plug and Temperature Sensor

-This application demonstrates how to add the RNBD451 with PIC24 to implement a BLE temperature sensor using TEMP&HUM 13 CLICK.
-The RN commands are sent from the PIC24FJ64GU205 CURIOSITY NANO BOARD to establish the Temperature sensor application, which can be viewed in the MBD application.
+This application shows how to use the RNBD451 along with the PIC24FJ64GU205 to develop a BLE temperature sensor application with TEMP&HUM 13 CLICK.
+The PIC24FJ64GU205 Curiosity Nano Development Board sends RN instructions to establish the Temperature sensor application, which can be monitored in the Microchip Bluetooth Data application.

 ![](docs/app.png)